retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/citation-keys.md

 default: `LaTeX citation`

-Used for drag-and-drop/quick copy using Better BibTeX citekeys.
+Used for drag-and-drop/quick copy using Better BibTeX citation keys.
 In the Zotero "Export" pane, choose `Better BibTeX Quick Copy` as the default export format for quick copy, and choose the desired format for the drag-and-drop citations here.

 Options: